flowsta/educacion-ods/_pages/faq.md

 ## How accessible is this website?
 Our aim is to make this website as accessible and usable as possible for every user.
 We are working towards meeting AA level of the [Web Content Accessibility Guidelines (WCAG 2.0)](https://www.gov.uk/service-manual/helping-people-to-use-your-service/understanding-wcag-20).

-## What browsers can I use to view this website?
-Our website works with most of the latest versions of the commonly used browsers.
-There are some issues with using the site on older versions of browsers eg IE8 and we are working to fix these.

-## Can other countries copy this website?
-Yes.
-This site is built and hosted using 100% free software and services, so other countries and localities can freely and easily reuse our code.
-Technical guidance on implementing this platform is available [here](https://open-sdg.readthedocs.io).
-Countries and localities exploring how to report their own SDGs data can also get support from the [Center for Open Data Enterprise (CODE)](http://www.opendataenterprise.org/) through their [SDG National Reporting Initiative](https://www.sdgreporting.org/).